newnormal-arch/alx-system_engineering-devops/0x02-shell_redirections/README.md

-echo "Best School" > \\\*\\\\\'\"Best\ School\"\\\'\\\\\*\$\\\?\\\*\\\*\\\*\\\*\\\*\:\) : creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line. ls -la > ls_cwd_content : writes into the file ls_cwd_content the result of the command ls -la. tail -1 iacta >> iacta : script that duplicates the last line of the file iacta.
+echo "Best School" > \\\*\\\\\'\"Best\ School\"\\\'\\\\\*\$\\\?\\\*\\\*\\\*\\\*\\\*\:\) : creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line. ls -la > ls_cwd_content : writes into the file ls_cwd_content the result of the command ls -la. tail -1 iacta >> iacta : script that duplicates the last line of the file iacta. find . -name \*.js -type f -delete :  deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.